gvsakash/busintelligence-sales/README.md

 * Tested with SVM and random forest classifiers after dimensionality reduction and visualized the predictions / outputs for sales patterns.
 Tested with Python and documented results for various feature engineering models.
 * Explored with Weka as well to observe best results for NNGE and M5P tree classifiers.
 * The **Research Paper** was accepted at *Journal of Advanced Research in Dynamical and Control Systems* (in press).
-* Extended study (BI applications) in feature enginnering done includes operations of decision supporting &data management frameworks, query and reporting with OLAP and forecasts.
+* Extended study (BI applications) in feature enginnering was done, including operations of decision support, data management frameworks, Query and reporting with OLAP, etc.

 ---